martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 to use the terms client and server in this document.
-However, these are TLS-layer roles, and the application protocol could support the TLS server making requests to the TLS client after the TLS handshake; these is no requirement that the roles at the application layer match the TLS layer.
+However, these are TLS-layer roles, and the application protocol could support the TLS server making requests to the TLS client after the TLS handshake; there is no requirement that the roles at the application layer match the TLS layer.

 ### Out of Scope {#out-of-scope}